Probate Q&A Series

 2. Estate Ownership and Occupancy

-Real property remains titled in the name of the decedent’s estate until distribution.
-No heir has individual rights to occupy unless the personal representative consents or the court orders it.
+In North Carolina, title to a decedent’s real property generally passes at death to the devisees under a will or to the heirs at law, subject to the personal representative’s powers and the administration of the estate.
+No heir has an automatic exclusive right to occupy unless the personal representative consents or a court orders it.
 If an heir moves in prematurely, the personal representative may ask a court to remove that person as an unauthorized occupant.

 3. Distribution of Real Property

 Once estate debts, taxes and expenses clear, the personal representative distributes assets under N.C.G.S. § 28A-15-1 et seq. (ncleg.gov).
-If the will names a specific heir to inherit the home, the representative prepares and signs a deed conveying ownership.
+If the will names a specific heir to inherit the home, the representative may prepare and sign a deed conveying record title.
 If the decedent died without a will, state intestacy rules determine heirs and shares.

 4. Required Documentation for an Heir to Move In

-To reside lawfully in a probate home, an heir must have clear title and permission.
-The principal documents include:
+To reside lawfully in a probate home, an heir should have clear authority and permission.
+The principal documents may include:

 • Certified Letters Testamentary or Letters of Administration – Proof of the personal representative’s authority (N.C.G.S. § 28A-6-1).

-• Deed Conveyance – A properly executed and notarized deed transferring title to the heir, recorded in the county Register of Deeds.
+• Deed Conveyance – A properly executed and notarized deed transferring record title to the heir, recorded in the county Register of Deeds, if a deed is needed or used.

 • Court Order (if applicable) – An order allowing occupation before formal distribution, when heirs and representative agree on temporary residency.